raspberrypilearning/make-crumble-robot-head/en/step_4.md

 --- /task ---

 You can write some code to move the servo and test its position.
-Alternatively, you can test it manually by reaching in through the back of the robot head and moving the servo arm by hand.
+Alternatively, you can test it manually by reaching into the back of the robot head and moving the servo arm by hand.
 Be careful if you do this, as it's easy to move the servo or bend the pushrod.

 ![Servo mouth manually opened](images/pushrod_servoManuallyOpened.png)